OpenSPP/documentation/docs/howto/developer_guides/custom_cr.md

 # Customize Change Request

-The following article guides the reader to understand how the change request module will work in OpenSPP and how it can be customized by providing a sample scenario and a working example.
+The following article guides the reader in understanding how the change request module will work in OpenSPP and how it can be customized by providing a sample scenario and a working example.

 ## Prerequisites

-- Knowledge in Python, Odoo, XML, Xpaths.
+- Knowledge of Python, Odoo, XML, Xpaths.
 - To set up OpenSPP for development, please refer to the [Developer Guide](https://docs.openspp.org/howto/developer_guides/development_setup.html)

 ## If the Change Request module is not installed